 “Therefore, brethren, be even more diligent to make your call and election sure, for if you do these things you will never stumble.”

 “Sure” means firm, permanent.
 We need to make our summons and selection sure for ourselves.
 “Sure” was a legal term in the first century for a guarantee.
 It was a legal guarantee obtained by a lawyer from the seller.
-This is a guarantee lest the third part claims the thing.
+This is a guarantee lest the third party claims the thing.
 Stability comes from our summons and selection.
 Our summons and selection are already present.

 “Sure” stands emphatic in the Greek sentence.
 The Christian should stand firm on his feet with steadfast inner solidity.
 The Christian stands on solid ground when he legally validates the confirmation of his salvation.
 God will make good on His promises.
 God secures the payment of salvation.
 There is no “money back” guarantee because we will get the product.
+The Holy Spirit does not say here that virtue and holiness produce salvation, but that virtue and holiness are the evidence of salvation.

 We need to stabilize our salvation.
 It is not unstable from God’s standpoint.
 It is unstable from our standpoint.